 GandL Kids Club

-An Easter filmmaking school for 9 to 12 year olds from rural South Lanarkshire that took place over 5 days in Wiston Lodge.
-The young people wrote and produced a short film, ‘Lost and Found’.
-They learned camera, sound editing and acting skills and the filmmaking equipment remained in the community as a legacy of the project.
+5-day filmmaking school for 9 to 12-year-olds from rural South Lanarkshire.
+The young people wrote and produced the short film ‘Lost and Found’ (as seen on the right).
+The filmmaking equipment also remained in the community after the project.

 Kirkintilloch High School

-Anti-sectarian and Anti-smoking filmmaking projects where a short film was made exploring the effects of sectarianism on young people, and an interactive game was developed as part of a no smoking campaign.
+Students developed a short film exploring the effects of sectarianism on young people, as well as an interactive game as part of a no-smoking campaign.

 John Paul Academy

-Shakespeare project where pupils retold the story of Romeo and Juliet in a 5 minute film.
+Shakespeare project in which pupils retold the story of Romeo and Juliet in a 5-minute film.

 Multiple filmmaking courses delivered in 7 schools.
 This was during study leave periods, where some pupils who were not sitting exams.